-Does grass grow in winter?
+Does grass grow in the winter?

-The best grass height for winter
+What is the best grass height for winter?

 How to keep grass green in winter